-- 88. The Defendants also regularly and routinely "steer" their policyholders away from auto body shops perceived as not complying with an aspect of their Program Agreement and towards shops they favor and perceive as compliant, causing substantial harm to Plaintiffs' business reputation and operations. - 89.
-Examples of steering include advising that a particular chosen shop is not on the preferred provider list, advising that quality issues have arisen with that particular shop, that complaints have been received about that particular shop from other consumers, that the shop charges more than any other shop in the area and these additional costs will have to be paid by the consumer, that repairs at the disfavored shop will take much longer than at other, preferred shops and the consumer will be responsible for rental car fees beyond a certain date, and that the truth thereof, and some of the ills recited, which implicitly criticize the shops, are wholly attributable to the insurer itself.
+- 92. The Defendants also regularly and routinely "steer" their policyholders away from auto body shops perceived as not complying with an aspect of their program agreement and towards shops they favor and perceive as compliant with them, causing substantial harm to Plaintiffs' business reputation and operations.
+California law prohibits automobile insurance companies from requiring consumers to use particular body shops to effect repairs; and to avoid facially violating this law, Defendants "steer" insureds and/or claimants to favored compliant shops through misrepresentation, insinuation and casting of aspersion upon the business integrity and quality of shops the Defendants disfavor. - 93.Examples of steering include advising insureds and/or claimants that a particular chosen shop is not on the preferred provider list, advising that quality issues have arisen with that particular shop, that complaints have been received about that particular shop from other consumers, that the shop charges more than any other shop in the area and these additional costs will have to be paid by the consumer, that repairs at the disfavored shop will take much longer than at other preferred shops and the consumer will be responsible for rental car fees beyond a certain date, and that the Defendant cannot guarantee the work of that shop as it can at other shops.

+94. These statements have been made about Plaintiffs without any attempt to ascertain the truth thereof, and some of the ills recited, which implicitly criticize the shops, are wholly attributable to the insurer itself.
 For instance, the statement that repairs will take longer at a disfavored shop-consumers are not told that the delay in beginning repairs is due to the insurer's decision to delay sending an appraiser to evaluate the damage, a decision completely and wholly within the control of the Defendants.
-Asserting the shops charges more is often not a function of what the shop actually charges but the Defendants' refusal to pay, also a factor wholly and completely within the control of the respective Defendant.
-Yet both are conveyed to the public as problems with the shop.
+Asserting shops charge more is often not a function of what the shop actually charges but the Defendants' refusal to pay, also a factor wholly and completely within the control of the respective Defendant.
+Yet both are conveyed to the public as problems with the shop rather than the effect if the Defendants' own decisions.